csps-efpc/csps-llm/README.md

 ### RAG powers

 The websocket endpoint offers certain RAG integrations with public services.
 Sessions that start with a URL pointing to an HTML page or an RSS/Atom feed will have that URL's content added to the context for the prompt.
+HTML pages that have accessibility semantics, or feeds with good (short) summaries work best.

 Similarly, custom context can be used with if a session begins with something like:
 ```